omarmfathy219/ITI-Final-CI-CD-Project/README.md

 ## First Part: Infrastructure Overview
 ![1_-yXfoGjebJS0RIwUNzJ6Ig](https://user-images.githubusercontent.com/52250018/199336829-1d104ab7-aa80-4809-9775-b4b3cf8dfea9.png)

 - ###  Network Files Consist of :
   - Two subnets one for GKE and another for Bastion Host
   - NAT Gateway
   - Firewall to allow SSH Connection

 - ### GKE Files Consist of:
-  - private container cluster resource with authorize networks configuration
+  - private container cluster resource with authorized networks configuration
   - node pool with count 3
 - ### Bastion File:
     - for Creating a Private VM to Connect with GKE Cluster

-## Secound Part: Build the Infrastructure
+## Second Part: Build the Infrastructure
 ### 1. Clone The Repo:
 ```
 git clone hhttps://github.com/OmarMFathy219/ITI-Final-CI-CD-Project.git
 ```
-### 2. Navigate to the Terrafrom Code
+### 2. Navigate to the Terraform Code
-> After you clone the code you need to navigate to `terraform` folder to build the infrastructure:
+> After you clone the code you need to navigate to the `terraform` folder to build the infrastructure:
 ```
 cd terraform/
 ```